Boraginaceae

 • Origin: South America (Peru)

-• Appearance: Heliotrope is a perennial or small shrub that grows to a height of 30–60 cm.
-Its leaves are dark green with a rich texture, and its flowers form clusters in shades of purple, lavender, or white.
-Known for its strong fragrance, heliotrope is perfect for gardens and balconies.
+• Appearance: A perennial or small shrub, about 30–60 cm in height.
+The leaves are dark green, wrinkled, and textured.
+The flowers are small clusters in shades of purple, violet-blue, and white.
+With its strong fragrance, it is ideal for gardens and balconies.

-The name “heliotrope” comes from the Greek words helios (sun) and tropos (turn), reflecting the ancient belief that the flowers turned toward the sun.
-Native to South America, it was introduced to Europe in the 18th century, quickly becoming a favorite garden plant.
+The name heliotrope comes from the Greek words helios (sun) and tropos (turn), based on the belief that the flowers once turned toward the sun.

 Gardening Advice

-Heliotrope is relatively easy to grow, but proper care ensures prolonged enjoyment of its fragrant flowers.
-Below are some essential tips for its cultivation.
+Heliotrope is relatively easy to grow, but proper care is required to enjoy its fragrance and flowers for a long time.
+Below are key points for cultivation:

 Sunlight